Danack/Bristolian/docs/explanations/monitoring_officer_problem.md

 * Why have _none_ of the complaints of Councillors breaking the Member Code of Conduct made it past the Monitoring Officer's initial check and so none have been sent to the Values & Ethics committee for an actual investigation?

-## Provable things
+## Evidence of wrongdoing

 This section contains things that we are able to 'know' (reasonably for sure) of what has happened.
+Individually, none of them are particular damning, but taken together they show that the Monitoring Officer is

 ### The Monitoring Officer appointed 3 independent persons